wso2/puppet-open-banking/README.md

         export FACTER_profile=obam
         puppet agent -vt

-6. To use a custom Java KeyStore (JKS) file in the Open Banking Identity & Access Management server, Open Banking API Manager and Open Banking Business Intelligence profiles, follow the steps below:
+6. To use a custom Java KeyStore (JKS) file in the Open Banking Identity Server, Open Banking API Manager and Open Banking Business Intelligence profiles, follow the steps below:

 	a.
 Create a custom JKS by following the steps in the [Creating New Keystores](https://docs.wso2.com/display/ADMIN44x/Creating+New+Keystores#CreatingNewKeystores-ca_certificateAddingCA-signedcertificatestokeystores) documentation.